CEA-LIST/Moirai/README.md

 - PO-CRDTs do not provide history, since stable events can be obsoleted by a new event at any time.
 - Receiving two events with the same timestamp is an error in the protocol.
-- Issue -> peers must know each other before doing any operation, otherwise they will not be able to resolve conflicts (they stabilize events while they are alone).
+- Issue → peers must know each other before doing any operation, otherwise they will not be able to resolve conflicts (they stabilize events while they are alone).
-- Weak ptr -> dead/alive = 8 bytes
+- Weak ptr → dead/alive = 8 bytes

-## Todo list
+## To-do list

-- [ ] Use Dotted Version Vectors/Inteval Tree Clock to track the history of events.
+- [ ] Use Dotted Version Vectors/Interval Tree Clock to track the history of events.
 - [ ] Test with [Maelstrom](https://github.com/jepsen-io/maelstrom).